 Should the premises not have the appropriate consent, you can apply for it Online.

-A fee of £135 should be made with the application by BACs payment to Glasgow City Council, Development and Regeneration Services, 231 George Street, Glasgow using the undernoted details:
+The fee of £135 should be made for the application by BACs payment to Glasgow City Council, Development and Regeneration Services, 231 George Street, Glasgow using the undernoted details:

 BACs Payment Details: